Tirtstan/Tweening-Components/README.md

 ## Samples

-Tweening Components provides a Example scene in the Samples tab!
+Tweening Components provides an Example scene in the Samples tab (or `Samples`)!